leonbohmann/APReader/README.md

     print(channel)
 ```

+### Plot Channels/Groups
 Another possibility is to call `Channel.plot()`.
 This will create a plot of the channel.
+Since Version *1.0.12* you can also call `.plot()` on the newly introduced `reader.Groups`.
 ```python
 for channel in reader.Channels:
     channel.plot()
 ```

-Since Version 1.0.12 you can also call `.plot()` on the newly introduced `reader.Groups`.
+### Save Channels/Groups
+Use `save(mode, path)` to save a channel or group into a directory.
+The resulting file name will be the origin filename plus the groups or channels name.
+For ease of use you can call `reader.save(mode)` which is the equivalent to call `save` on every channel and group.
 ```python
 for group in reader.Groups:
     # plot the group (plots time and every channel on the y-axis)